-- Have developed stamina and skills to be able to write at length. - Use spelling and punctuation accurately in their work. - Use grammar accurately. - Be able to write in different forms, such as narratives, explanations, descriptions, comparisons, summaries and evaluations. - Rehearse their writing skills to consolidate their knowledge and embed understanding.
+- Have developed stamina and skills to be able to write at length. - To use spelling and punctuation accurately in their work. - To use grammar accurately. - To be able to write in different forms, such as narratives, explanations, descriptions, comparisons, summaries and evaluations. - To rehearse their writing skills to consolidate their knowledge and embed understanding.